 Berlanga has also conducted live, online interviews with the authors of non-fiction works with The Author’s Voice Network.
 Prior to that he was the director of the Stephen Daiter Gallery for 18 years, where the focus was fine art photography.
 His background includes two decades in the book trade as well as his own painting.

 With a very dark sense of humor at times, Berlanga's corporate role is that of Resident Contradictor in keeping GLP on its toes and broadening the organization’s horizons.
 He is a stickler for details!

 Dr. Sylvester Kreilein

 After completing college with a Bachelor of Science degree in Biology, followed by theological studies at the University of Innsbruck, Austria, Dr. Sylvester Kreilein acquired a Doctorate in German literature at the University of Wisconsin-Madison.
-While he taught German for 45 years at Marquette University High School in Milwaukee, Dr. Kreilein was involved in nationally-funded lectures and special events for Ensemble Musical Offering, an original instrument chamber orchestra focused on the Baroque and Classical periods.
+While he taught German for 46 years at Marquette University High School and Marquette University in Milwaukee, Dr. Kreilein was involved in nationally-funded lectures and special events for Ensemble Musical Offering, an original instrument chamber orchestra focused on the Baroque and Classical periods.

 Dr. Kreilein also established an academic exchange program with the city of Ingolstadt, Germany, and was honored with a National Certificate of Merit Award in 2004 from the American Council of Teachers of Foreign Languages.
 In 2011, he received the Wisconsin Distinguished Foreign Language Educator Award.